top of page

 Other professions have licensing exams, shouldn't we?

-Most similar professions have only one exam, while social work has up to four.
-Once they have completed the exam and supervised hours, they are then independently licensed.
+Social work is currently the outlier - most similar professions have only one exam, while social work has up to four.
 Even lawyers only have one bar exam, and many doctors only take one post-graduate standardized exam.
-Having more exams than other licensed professions is not what gives our profession value.
+Having multiple exams is not what gives our profession value.
 It is our knowledge, skills, creativity, and ability to relate to a diverse range of people that gives our profession value.

 Won't this demoralize and offend social workers who have already passed the exam?

-Social workers unable to pass the ASWB exam have a right to be offended that ASWB has had 40 years to eliminate bias but has not.
+Social workers have a right to be offended that ASWB has had 40 years to eliminate bias but has not.
 Nor has ASWB taken this opportunity to examine their own test process.
 They accepted research proposals, but they only funded research that is based on “upstream factors,” not psychometric measurement concerns.
 Of note, their measurement techniques are alarming to several researchers and do not conform to current National Council on Measurement in Education (NCME) standards.

 Shouldn't we give the ASWB a chance to fix their exam?
 If they don't, then DC could make its own exams.

 If the ASWB had the desire to fix their exams in the past 40 years, they would have already.
 In fact, no mental health licensing exams are correlated with actual measurement of competence.
-This suggestion would take years or even decades to implement and would therefore continue to harm DC social workers and residents for no benefit.
-Additionally, they have yet to take any accountability for their bias, distributing a flyer to Virginia legislators in February 2024 (1.5 years after the data release) stating that their exams are not biased.
+This proposal would take years or even decades to implement and would therefore continue to harm DC social workers and residents for no benefit.
+Additionally, ASWB has yet to take any accountability for their bias, distributing a flyer to Virginia legislators in February 2024 (1.5 years after the data release) stating that their exams are not biased.

 This is such a big change, couldn't we do something smaller like provisional licenses for a year?

-This suggestion only cements the opposition's lack of confidence in ASWB tests.
-If these tests truly measured competence, no one would propose that social workers practice without passing it.
-At best, the exams are expensive hoops to jump through, and at worst, keep competent social workers from helping residents of our city.
+This suggestion only cements the lack of confidence in ASWB tests.
+If these tests truly measured competence, no one would propose this model.
+At best, the exams are expensive hoops to jump through, and at worst, they keep competent social workers from helping residents of our city.
 Additionally, this idea would certainly result in social workers, doing their jobs well, being fired if they cannot pass the exam.
 This already happened to many BSWs and MSWs in DC, predominantly BIPOC social workers, when DC tightened its definition of unlicensed social work.

 Shouldn't we find other ways to reduce barriers, such as scholarships for people wanting to get MSWs?